 EXHIBIT NUMBER DESCRIPTION OF DOCUMENT 1.1† Form of Underwriting Agreement, including Form of Lock-Up Agreement.
 3.1† Amended and Restated Certificate of Incorporation of the Registrant, as currently in effect.
-3.2† Form of Amended and Restated Certificate of Incorporation of the Registrant, effective immediately prior to the closing of this offering.
+3.2† Form of Amended and Restated Certificate of Incorporation of the Registrant, to be effective as of the closing of this offering.
 3.3† Bylaws of the Registrant, as amended, as currently in effect.
-3.4† Form of Amended and Restated Bylaws of the Registrant, effective immediately prior to the closing of this offering.
+3.4† Form of Amended and Restated Bylaws of the Registrant, to be effective immediately prior to the closing of this offering.
 4.1† Form of Common Stock Certificate of the Registrant.
-4.2† Investor Rights Agreement, dated as of March 31, 2015, by and among the Registrant and the Investors listed therein.
+4.2 Investor Rights Agreement, dated as of March 31, 2015, by and among the Registrant and the Investors listed therein.
 5.1† Opinion of Honigman Miller Schwartz and Cohn LLP.
 10.1† Form of Indemnity Agreement.
-10.2† 2015 Equity Incentive Plan and Form of Grant Notice, Stock Option Agreement and Notice of Exercise thereunder.
+10.2 2015 Equity Incentive Plan and Form of Grant Notice, Stock Option Agreement and Notice of Exercise thereunder.
 10.3† Form of Amended and Restated 2015 Equity Incentive Plan, effective upon the execution and delivery of the underwriting agreement related to this offering.
-10.4† Form of 2015 Employee Stock Purchase Plan, effective upon the execution and delivery of the underwriting agreement related to this offering.
-10.5† Employee Agreement by and between the Registrant and Mina Sooch.
-10.6† Employee Agreement by and between the Registrant and Charles L. Bisgaier.
-10.7† Employee Agreement by and between the Registrant and David Lowenschuss.
-10.8+ License Agreement, dated April 16, 2011, by and between the Registrant and Pfizer Inc. 10.9 Office Space Sublease Agreement, dated as of January 1, 2015, by and between the Registrant and Michigan Life Ventures, LLC, as amended on May 6, 2015 and August 31, 2015.
-23.1† Consent of Independent Registered Public Accounting Firm.
-23.2† Consent of Honigman Miller Schwartz and Cohn LLP.
-Reference is made to Exhibit 5.1 24.1† Power of Attorney.
-Reference is made to the signature page hereto. † To be filed by amendment.
-Indica tes management contract or compensatory plan.
+10.4† Form of 2016 Employee Stock Purchase Plan, effective upon the execution and delivery of the underwriting agreement related to this offering.
+10.5† Employment Agreement by and between the Registrant and Mina Sooch, to be effective as of the closing of this offering.
+10.6† Employment Agreement by and between the Registrant and Jeffrey S. Mathiesen, to be effective as of the closing of this offering.
+10.7† Employment Agreement by and between the Registrant and Charles L. Bisgaier, to be effective as of the closing of this offering.
+10.8† Employment Agreement by and between the Registrant and David Lowenschuss, to be effective as of the closing of this offering.
+10.9† Form of Executive Officer Employment Agreement.
+10.10# License Agreement, dated April 16, 2011, by and between the Registrant and Pfizer Inc. 10.11# Office Space Sublease Agreement, dated as of January 1, 2015, by and between the Registrant and Michigan Life Ventures, LLC, as amended on May 6, 2015 and August 31, 2015.
+10.12 Amendment No. 3 to Office Space Sublease Agreement dated September 25, 2015.
+10.13 Amendment No. 4 to Office Space Sublease Agreement dated October 23, 2015.
+10.14 Amendment No. 5 to Office Space Sublease Agreement dated December 16, 2015.
+10.15 Form of Note Purchase Agreement dated July 31, 2015.